 Each year this course examines three qualitative research methods.
 The methods that might be covered in any given year include: phenomenology, grounded theory, narrative, case study, and ethnography.
 For each method, the following is addressed: philosophical and historical foundations, various ways the method has been utilized, and practical recommendations for conducting research utilizing this method.
 Prerequisite: RMS 4941.

 RMS 4951 Mixed Method Research Design (4 Credits)

 This course is designed as a fundamental exploration of mixed model and mixed method approaches.
 Students design mixed model and mixed method research studies with a particular emphasis on multi-site and longitudinal designs that are especially suited to educational issues.
 Students learn analysis approaches that incorporate previously learned quantitative and qualitative skills, and apply these in practice problem examples.
-Prerequisites: RMS 4911, RMS 4930 and RMS 4941, and one of the following: RMS 4942, RMS 4947, or RMS 4948, or instructor permission.
+Prerequisites: RMS 4910, RMS 4930 and RMS 4941, and one of the following: RMS 4942, RMS 4947, or RMS 4948, or instructor permission.

 This course introduces ethical theory and a selection of current issues in research ethics.

 RMS 4953 Topics in Data Management (1-3 Credits)

 This is a preparatory course emphasizing the manipulation and analysis of data in electronic form.

 RMS 4959 Topics in Research Design (1-5 Credits)

 Topics vary, but include single subject design issues, minimization as an alternative to randomization, advances in quasi-experimental design.
 Prerequisite: RMS 4930.

 RMS 4960 Introduction to Evaluation Research (3,4 Credits)